 Ultimately, for a team to operate at an elite level, all three spheres must each be operating at peak performance level as well.
-Otherwise the lagging sphere will adversely impact the others.
-Each teammate should be seeking a strong body, mind and spirit individually while simultaneously working toward a strong collective body, mind and spirit of the team.
+Otherwise, the lagging sphere will adversely impact the others.
+Each teammate should be seeking a strong body, mind and spirit individually, while simultaneously working toward a strong collective body, mind and spirit of the team.
 The structure and systems of the organization must align to make this possible, especially as the individuals come together to form a team, train to optimize performance, and then go after their mission.
-Let’s look at the stages of a team to gain more insight on this element of the leadership-team paradigm.
+Later we will look at some examples of how structure can impact the team.